 As children, we needed a lot of loving attention.
 Warmth, positive mirroring and affection would help us grow healthy self-esteem.
 If/when we didn't get enough of it, we started doubting our value and lovability.
 As we developed, our parents might have punished or ignored us, just for expressing various natural emotions that were inconvenient or unpleasant for them to tolerate or even accommodate.

 So, in order to obtain vital supplies of acceptance and approval that every child needs, or at least avoid being alienated or punished, we learned to hyper-control our emotions in order to appear and act an "acceptable" manner around Mom and Dad~ and some of us still do!
 Our fear of repercussion from our parent(s) if we expressed darker emotions made us learn to suppress them.
 If our mom or dad treated feelings such as sadness, anger or frustration as negative or "bad," we learned to regard these emotions with the same disdain they did.
 But were we rewarded for learning to hyper-control our feelings?
-Did we ever approval and affection that we desperately needed, so we could feel better about ourselves (at least, in their eyes) and get by?
-Usually not~ but we never stopped hoping for it.
+Did we ever get the approval and affection we desperately needed, so we could feel better about ourselves and (at least, in their eyes) get by?
+Usually not~ but we never stopped hoping for it!